Should I Start A Blog?

 There are no rules or restrictions.
 Our viewers, readers, followers, and all the efforts we have invested will not be wasted should the free platform, like a social media channel or a free blog, suddenly close down.

-You also have the option to accept paid posts or sponsored reviews should companies want to collaborate with you in the future.
+You have the option to accept paid posts or sponsored reviews should companies want to collaborate with you in the future.

 You can even start selling your own products and courses on your site.
 The limits are in your hands because you own the platform.